Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers cancel because usage is too light to justify keeping the product.
 Low-usage churn usually means the product never became part of a meaningful workflow.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Not using it enough" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.